20+ Years of Impact

 EIGHT.

-Life Skills for Life.
+Life Skills for Life

 In 2006 the Foundation partnered with Surf Lifesaving WA (SLSWA) to establish the Life Skills For Life Program which provided the life skills of First Aid and CPR training to every year 7 student in Catholic schools throughout the state, and then extended the program to government and independent schools as well.
 The program included resources for teachers to continue the first aid and resuscitation learning in the classroom.
 The program provided work experience and leadership opportunities for young SLSWA leaders to deliver the schools training.